Earplugs for Better Sleep in Noisy Environments

 • Silicone Earplugs: Often reusable and washable, available in various sizes for comfort.

-Earplugs work by creating a physical barrier that dampens sound waves.
+• Custom-Made Earplugs: Molded to your ear’s exact shape, these provide superior fit and noise reduction but are pricier.Earplugs work by creating a physical barrier that dampens sound waves.
 They are most effective against low to moderate noise levels, such as traffic or snoring, reducing sound by 20–30 dB depending on the type.
-However, complete silence is not possible due to bone conduction, where sound vibrations travel through the skull to the inner ear (Alpine Hearing).
+However, complete silence is not possible due to bone conduction, where sound vibrations travel through the skull to the inner ear.
 Despite this limitation, earplugs significantly lower noise, making them a practical tool for better sleep.

-Scientific Evidence on Earplugs and Sleep
+Research on Earplugs and Sleep

 Scientific studies, particularly in noisy environments like ICUs, provide robust evidence on how earplugs affect sleep.
-Below is a summary of key findings from peer-reviewed research:
+Below is a summary of key findings from peer-reviewed research

 • More REM Sleep: REM sleep increased from 9.3% to 12.9% with earplugs (P = 0.005).